angelleye/offers-for-woocommerce/README.txt

 = 1.3.1 - xx.xx.2016 =
 * Feature - Adds ability to display current high offer on the product page. ([#257](https://github.com/angelleye/offers-for-woocommerce/issues/257))
+* Feature - Silent Auction - Adds the ability to leave the price empty for products and still allows buyers to submit offers. ([#156](https://github.com/angelleye/offers-for-woocommerce/issues/156))
 * Fix - Resolves an issue with the loader graphic. ([#254](https://github.com/angelleye/offers-for-woocommerce/issues/254))
 * Fix - Resolves a conflict with WC PDF Invoices and Packing Slips that caused double headers to be output in offer email notifications. ([#227](https://github.com/angelleye/offers-for-woocommerce/issues/227))